ludocode/onramp/docs/setup-guide.md

 In the meantime it is probably relatively easy to get the Python or C89 VMs running on Windows.
 The main thing they need is to translate paths from Windows style (e.g. `C:\some\path`) to Onramp style (e.g. `/c/some/path`).
 This is not done yet.

-From there it would be possible to use it to run the Onramp build script, except the Onramp shell is not written yet either.
-If you also use a POSIX shell to run it (e.g. Cygwin or MSYS2), you might be able to get this working on Windows.
-I haven't bothered to try this yet.

 ## Manual Hosted Setup